kristianmandrup/red-forms/README.md

 We need to enable importing this data from existing company (cloud) resources so that they can get up and running more quickly (and with less chance of making errors!)

+### Folder structure

+- `/db` - Pico DB for managing Project data
+- `/components` - Vue components with forms for managing model entities
+- `/store` - vuex store for centralised state management (similar to Redux)
+- `/fixtures` - fixture data used by forms to display some initial fake data
+- `/services` - Fetch API services for communicating with remote "REST" API

+`/fixtures` should be moved to `test` folder.

 ### Manage list of entities

 Currently the form to manage a list of entities are almost identical.
 In order to reduce duplication, work has started on a generic `List` form which could replace most (if not all) of these forms, passing `props` as needed to customize `title`, which `$service` is used etc.